StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 * [MISP event files](../cases/create-a-new-case.md#create-a-case-from-a-misp-event): Create cases by manually importing MISP events for further investigation.

-* [Alerts](../cases/create-a-new-case.md#create-a-case-from-an-alert): Convert alerts from connected detection tools (SIEM, EDR, IDS, or firewalls), threat intelligence platforms (like MISP), or [emails servers](../../../administration/email-intake-connector.md) into cases for further investigation.
+* [Alerts](../cases/create-a-new-case.md#create-a-case-from-an-alert): Convert alerts from connected detection tools (SIEM, EDR, IDS, or firewalls), threat intelligence platforms (like MISP), or [email servers](../../../administration/email-intake-connector.md) into cases for further investigation.

 * [Detection tools](../cases/create-a-new-case.md#create-a-case-from-a-detection-tool) (SIEM, EDR, IDS, or firewalls): Create cases directly from your detection tools if you prefer to manage alert triage there or if you trust the tool to generate mostly true positives.